bjkim31/Suscept/doc/knn+snps.tutorial.md

  the output is used for the SNP-Syntax filtering from the SNP-Syntax profile ('snps.l[:l-mer:].tmp)

- if you use another output name in prior step, you must change sort.sh to run the code since sort.sh oly read `[:DIR:]/knn+snps/l$l/f$f/merged.snps.l$l.tmp`
+ if you use another output name in prior step, you should edit sort.sh since sort.sh oly read `[:DIR:]/knn+snps/l$l/f$f/merged.snps.l$l.tmp`

+ if you do not have awk but have gawk, then change the awk in the `./bin/sort.sh` to gawk

+ output files are `TS1/knn+snps/l$l/f$f/snps.bk.list'. these files are one column text file containing SNP Syntax which passed the filter.

 #### make filtered profile

+we extract SNP Syntaxes and it's index in the 'TS1/knn+snps/l$l/f$f/snps.bk.list' from whole profile file 'TS1/knn+snps/l$f/snps.l$l.tmp' using fipfilt program.

 ```